 Students must study the following eight core units:

-- Skills for Computing – provides the essential skills for a computing student (study, presentation, report-writing and data handling).
-Not only will this unit prepare students for successful outcomes in your studies, but it will also provide skills that can be applied in the workplace.
+- Skills for Computing – This module provides essential skills required by computing students.
+The skills taught include study, presentation, report-writing and data handling skills.
+It will prepare students for successful outcomes in their studies and provide them with skills that can be applied in the workplace.

-- Computer Systems – addresses the development of practical skills in the configuration, maintenance, fault-finding and trouble- shooting of modern computer systems and develops knowledge of computer architecture.
+- Computer Systems – This module addresses the development of practical skills in the configuration, maintenance, fault finding and trouble-shooting of modern computer systems and develops knowledge of computer architecture.

-- Designing and Developing a Website – develops practical skills in website design by providing a detailed understanding of mark-up languages, style sheets, design techniques and testing.
+- Designing and Developing a Website – This module provides students with the practical skills required in website design such as understanding of markup languages, style sheets, design techniques and testing.

-- Databases – provides thorough training in practical techniques of the design and development of database systems together with developing a sound understanding of the underpinning theory.
+- Databases – This module provides students with thorough training in practical techniques for the design and development of database systems and develops a sound understanding of the underpinning theory.

-- eBusiness – gives the opportunity to examine how organisations can use all aspects of eBusiness to create new products and services, reduce the cost of existing business processes and improve the efficiency of their operations using typical revenue models.
+- eBusiness – This module gives students the opportunity to examine how organisations can use all aspects of eBusiness to create new products and services, reduce the cost of existing business processes and improve the efficiency of their operations using typical revenue models.

-- Essentials of Management – covers the principles and functions of management, teaching the key elements in planning and decision-making and the significance of different controls required in an organisation.
+- Essentials of Management – This module covers the principles and functions of management, teaching students the key elements in planning and decision making and the significance of different controls required in an organisation.

-- Understanding Business Organisations – provides an introduction to the objectives, roles, functions and various forms of business organisation as they adapt to a dynamic and changing environment, and also considers information and technology in regards to efficiency and performance.
+- Understanding Business Organisations -This module provides an introduction to the objectives, roles, functions and various forms of business organisation as they adapt to a dynamic and changing environment and also considers information and technology in regards to efficiency and performance.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
 All units are assessed by assignments and/or examinations.

 Past papers and sample assessments: